-- Container Volume – The total volume of the shipment.
+- Container Volume – The total volume of the shipment’s container(s).

-- Volume – The volume used currently by the shipment.
+- Volume – The current volume used by the shipment.

-The timing for the actual creation of the Importer record is not critical.
-The transactions may be raised first, and then the Importer record created, and all the transactions added to it immediately.
-Alternatively, the Importer record may be created first and the transactions added to it as they are raised.
+The creation timing of the Importer record is not crucial.
+Transactions may be raised first, and then the Importer record created, and all the transactions added to it immediately.
+Alternatively, the Importer record may be created first and transactions added to it as they are raised.

-The only item that does matter is that when the importer record has all the transactions in it, is to select the On Cost button to get a final On Cost figure for the imported transactions items.
-Remember if any transactions are deleted from or added to an importer record, SapphireOne does not automatically update the On-Cost value in the product transactions.
+However, when the importer record has all transactions in it, users must select the On Cost button to get a final On Cost figure for the imported transaction items.
+It is important to note that if any transactions are deleted from or added to an importer record, SapphireOne will not automatically update the On-Cost value in the product transactions.

-Next create any shipping and any freight PVI’s.
-GST on imports into Australia is payable on shipping and freight costs so a Tax code of S should be applied for local suppliers.
-For overseas suppliers, they should have a Tax code of E for exempt and the Use checkbox should be selected.
+Next, create any shipping and freight PVI’s.
+For imports into Australia, GST is payable on shipping and freight costs, so a Tax code of S should be applied for local suppliers.
+For overseas suppliers, a Tax code of E for exempt should be used, and the Use checkbox should be selected.
 This will then override the collection of GST from them in the transaction.
-Note that these if raised locally as below will be in AUD.
+Note that if raised locally, these will be in AUD.
 Remember that these should have a Type in importer of P for Product.

-Next raise either PVI’s or OVI’s for any Tax or Duties that is applicable for the shipment.
-On Taxes and duties GST should not be payable so Tax code of E should be applied.
-Note that in this example it will be in AUD.
+Raise PVI’s or OVI’s for any applicable tax or duties for the shipment.
+For taxes and duties, GST should not be payable, so a Tax code of E should be applied.
+Note that in this example, it will be in AUD.
 Remember that these should have a Type in importer of D for Duty.

 Create a new Importer Record